Operation Linebacker II: Diplomatic

 In Paris, the North Vietnamese refused to change the terms they had agreed to in the October 1972 agreement.
 When South Vietnam's President Nguyen Van Thieu objected to the terms, Nixon threatened to depose him like Ngo Dinh Diem.
 In January 1973, the U.S. signed the agreement as the Paris Peace Accords.
 The main effect of the accord was to usher the United States out of the war.

 Journalist Bob Woodward later wrote that Richard Nixon thought, prior to Operation Linebacker II, that previous bombing campaigns against North Vietnam had achieved "zilch".
 Woodward wrote that in early 1972 Nixon wrote a note to National Security Adviser Henry Kissinger, which said there was "something wrong" with the way the strategy was being carried out.
 Other notes, written at the same time, show that Nixon was frustrated with the resistance of the North Vietnamese and wanted to punish them, in an effort to "go for broke".

+Some historians believed that Hanoi was not in need of any settlement, and only agreed to do so to get the United States out of Vietnam.
+The historian Gareth Porter wrote that Hanoi's objective was an agreement on the October terms, and that "the bombing of Hanoi and Haiphong forced Nixon and Kissinger to accept the terms they had earlier rejected."
+However, according to Pierre Asselin, had the bombing been a failure, as Hanoi said it was, the North Vietnamese leadership would never have agreed to Nixon's request to talk.
+Hanoi agreed to resume talks only because the bombing had crippled their country.
+Additionally, the bombing paved the way for the finalization of an agreement, thus ending American intervention on terms acceptable to the Nixon administration.
+Nevertheless, the terms were also favorable to North Vietnam.

+American historian A.J.
+Langguth wrote the Christmas bombings were "pointless" as the final peace agreement of 23 January 1973 was essentially the same as that of 8 October 1972, as Thọ refused to make any substantial concessions.
 John Negroponte, in the 2017 documentary The Vietnam War, was disdainful of the attack's value, stating "[w]e bombed them into accepting our concessions."